 - To discuss strategies within a safe space undergirded by confidentiality and privacy.
 This is essential because many leaders appreciate having a sounding board who is neutral, which helps them focus on the most strategic pieces of their work and maximize personal impact.

 Whether you are not considering executive coaching to develop leadership skills in the future of work, or as part of preparing for senior leadership, this article addresses your questions about executive coaching so read on for answers.

 Definition of Executive Coaching

 We all have goals we want to achieve, challenges we’re striving to overcome, and times when we feel stuck.
 Partnering with a good executive coach can change your life, job performance, and career success by setting you on a path to greater personal and professional fulfillment.

 Various professional bodies that govern professional coaching standards might define coaching differently, and that’s all okay.
 Different bodies have different definitions of coaching, so your coaching experience can vary depending on your coach’s training.
 If you are considering coaching, clarify the definition of coaching with your prospective executive coach because your coach’s training, background, and experience all have a big influence on his or her style of coaching, so you want to ensure you know what you are getting into.

-The coaching process can involve just you and your executive coach or done in a group.
+The coaching process can involve just you and your executive coach or be done in a group.
 Team coaching has become more popular recently.
-All executive coaching work begins with identifying your goals and then, step by step, developing strategies that close the gaps to reach the goal and improve performance.
+All executive coaching begins with identifying your goals and then, step by step, developing strategies that close the gaps to reach the goal and improve performance.
 You can easily improve your performance once you establish permanent habits and adopt the right mindset.
 The best part?
 Your solutions and strategies come from you.
-That’s the power in the coaching process and working with a skillful executive coach.
+That’s the power of the coaching process and working with a skillful executive coach.
 In my experience, coachees can expect to feel a difference nearly immediately, and see tangible results in 2-3 months.

 Select a Professional Executive Coach